Landcare Groups and their activities

 |David Jamieson||5790 5236|

-The Committee meets bi-monthly on the first Sunday of the month, 9 am, at Under the Sun, Main St, Strathbogie.
+The Committee meets bi-monthly on the first Sunday of the month, 9 am, in the Soldier’s Room at Strathbogie Hall.

-An annual membership fee of $10 is all that is required to join STLG.
-Membership includes a Strathbogie Tableland Landcare gate-sign for your property.
+An annual membership fee of $10 is all that is required to join SL.
 Why not join us?
-We enjoy the work, good company and the rewards of helping the local community and environment!
+We enjoy the work, good company and the rewards of helping the local farming community and environment!

 The total amount can be paid either by cheque or direct deposit to:

-Strathbogie Tableland Landcare Group BSB 803078 Account No. 1008 1991 using your name as reference and notifying any of the Committee Members.
+Strathbogie Landcare BSB 803078 Account No. 1008 1991 using your name as reference and notifying any of the Committee Members.

 Membership Form – download here.